Alex-Linhares/FARGonautica/README.md

     Tabletop to Letter Spirit, Metacat, Musicat, etc, alongside the info on how to install and run it;
     ii) we want to collect all the literature (except for published books, of course):
      - unpublished papers,
-     - CRCC reports,
+     - CRCC reports related to FARG architectures,
      - published papers,
      - Theses, etc
     iii) we want to archive all materials for an online course on Fluid Concepts & Creative Analogies (also called "Fluid Concepts", "FARG architectures", "Copycat Architecture", "Hofstadter School", "Active Symbols", etc).
 By proposing this course, ideally, **every single undergraduate program** across the globe would be able to study the principles of this school of thought, **see those principles in action**, and **compare those principles with different approaches**.
-Graduate students, now with easy access to the code, could play with their own ideas, and find out whether or not they make sense.
+Moving to more advanced stuff, Graduate students, now with easy access to the code, could have a complete course on the computer science of building these architectures; they could, for instance, play with their own ideas, and find out whether or not they make sense.
 (Linhares is going to try to teach 5 classes in 2017; if "reasonably successful", these classes will be posted here).

 Welcome!
 Join us.
 This will be insanely fun.